KoreTeknology/Tutorial-How-to-create-modules-for-VCV-Rack/README.md

 # Tutorial: How to create modules for VCV-Rack
-Tutorials and tips on how to build your own virtual instrument for VCV Rack platform. by uriel Deveaud - 2019
+Trainings and tips on how to build your own virtual instrument for the VCV Rack platform.

+by uriel Deveaud - 2019

 ---